kafka4beam/sasl_auth/README.md

 -----

-On Ubuntu the following packages should be installed to build and use `sasl_auth` sasl_auth: libkrb5, libkrb5-dev, libsasl2, libsasl2-dev,
+On Ubuntu the following packages should be installed to build and use `sasl_auth`: libkrb5, libkrb5-dev, libsasl2, libsasl2-dev, libsasl2-modules-gssapi-mit.
-libsasl2-modules-gssapi-mit.

 See the dockerfiles in `scripts/setup_and_run_rebar3_ct_in_docker` for